7 Steps to Execute Chaos Engineering

 Step 3.
 Write a Hypothesis

 Start writing a list of hypotheses, such as what might go wrong.
-Example: If a site has numerous nodes and one of them goes down, the load balancer must rapidly reroute traffic to the remaining, healthy nodes.
-Additional instances of this kind include failing hard drives, broken network connections, potential production interruptions, etc. The main point to note here is that there is no right or wrong while listing down the hypotheses.
+Example: If a site has numerous nodes and one goes down, the load balancer must rapidly reroute traffic to the remaining healthy nodes.
+Additional instances of this kind include failing hard drives, broken network connections, potential production interruptions, etc. The main point is that there is no right or wrong when listing the hypotheses.
 It is an iterative process.
-Making our hypothesis TRUE or FALSE is NOT our goal.
-Each theory will provide us with a chance to learn more about our system.
+Making our belief TRUE or FALSE is NOT our goal.
+Each theory will allow us to learn more about our system.

 Step 4.
 Minimize the Bang